-Farrow & Ball Colors to Love + Euro-Country Interiors brings together a few of our European inspired favorites!
-Find ideas for beautiful colors created by Farrow & Ball, get a feel for how they work in different settings, and collect interior design inspiration from gorgeous spaces with rustic elegance.
-There’s nothing trendy, overly fussy, or too show-offy in the mix since understated sophisticated simplicity is the timeless look we’re always striving to emulate here.
+Farrow and Ball Colors & Euro-Country Interiors brings together a few European inspired favorites!
+Explore ideas for sophisticated paint colors created by Farrow & Ball, get a feel for their mood in different settings, and collect inspiring interior design from gorgeous projects singing with rustic elegance.
+What you won’t find here?
+Trendy, overly fussy, fancy, show-offy shiny blinged out spaces.
+Understatedly sophisticated simplicity is the timeless look for our purposes here.

-We tend to think of pale palettes and quiet color stories when it comes to Euro-Country inspired rooms, but no need to think the elements must all whisper.
+While we tend to think of pale palettes and quiet color stories when it comes to Euro-Country interiors, this isn’t a hard rule.

-Of Down Pipe, Farrow & Ball say it is “a dark lead grey, has definite blue undertones to it which deepen the complexity of the finish.
+Here’s the description of Farrow and Ball: “A dark lead grey, has definite blue undertones to it which deepen the complexity of the finish.
 Originally inspired by the colour used to paint downpipes and guttering, it has been embraced for use inside the home with fanatical zeal!
 This daringly dark hue is fabulous as a background to art, and extremely effective for use in halls to create a deeply dramatic entrance to the home.”

 or a Texas bungalow…

-I found it easy to find cast-offs and thrifted finds that I tweaked with paint to please myself.
-In the dining room (above), I found the hutch and buffet (above) for a song and slathered on layers of various white paints.
+I found cast-offs and thrifted finds then tweaked them with paint to please only myself since “influencing” hadn’t been invented, and I was a happy hobby blogger.
+In the dining room (above), I snagged the hutch and buffet (above) for a song and slathered on Benjamin Moore White Dove.
 (Peek at All White 2005 for a similar look.)

 Wimborne White 239

-Another warm white designers who are after timeless design swear by is this one: Wimborne White 239.
+Here’s a warm white designers trust when they are after a timeless calm look: Wimborne White 239.

 In some environments, you can sense that warmth:

-While the kitchen below likely has plaster walls that aren’t painted, the effect reminds me of the creamy nature of Wimborne White in the California sunshine:
+While the kitchen below likely has plaster walls (unpainted), the effect reminds me of the creamy nature of Wimborne White in the California sunshine:

 Pointing 2003

-Farrow & Ball says of this hue: “This fresh and uncomplicated white is named after the colour of lime pointing used in traditional brickwork.
-One of our Warm Neutrals, Pointing has a red undertone to it which creates the prettiest of spaces when used on walls and always softens the feel of a room alongside strong, traditional colours.”
+Farrow & Ball say Pointing is a fresh and uncomplicated white named after the colour of lime pointing used in traditional brickwork.
+One of our Warm Neutrals, Pointing has a red undertone to it which creates the prettiest of spaces when used on walls and always softens the feel of a room alongside strong, traditional colours.

-One of the qualities I admire about European country decor is how it is perfectly acceptable to mix modern furnishings with antiques and traditional pieces.
+One of the qualities I admire about European country decor is how a mix of modern furnishings, rare finds, rusticity, and antiques still can feel so traditional.

-In fact, that mix is often what prevents the look from feeling too heavy, historic, or fussy.
+In fact, that mix is key to prevention of the look growing too heavy, too historic, or too fussy.

 F&B Strong White